unagisoftware/ruber/README.md

-# Ruber
+# Ruberto

-The easiest way to integrate to Uber API.

-### Why Ruber?

-Because Ruby + Uber just makes sense 🚗💎

-We named this gem Ruber because, well... it’s built in Ruby and integrates with Uber.
-See what we did there? 😏

 This gem helps you seamlessly connect your Ruby app with Uber’s services.
 Hop in, let’s ride!

+### Why Ruberto?

+It was originally named `Ruber`, because, well... it’s built in Ruby and integrates with Uber.
+See what we did there? 😏

+Then we sadly realized that the name was already taken, so we renamed it to `Ruberto`.
+Hope you like it!

 > The current version includes the integration with the Uber Direct API.